ibrahimmustapha/ibrahim.tech/src/content/big-o-notation.md

 Number of desired sugar = n
 Total number of steps =  2n + 2

 The two in front of the n is the steps 3 and 4 (which is 2 steps)  and the other 2 is steps 1 and 2.
-This means steps one and two are constant steps because they do not change no matter the input size size (which  is sugar).
+This means, steps 1 and 2 are constant steps because they do not change no matter the input size(which  is sugar).

-The ``(n)`` represents the desired amount of sugar which changes depending on the person taking the coffee.
-In this case the time complexity is O(n) which is Linear Time Complexity. ``And also the time complexity of an algorithm is determined by the worst case scenario.``
+The ``(n)`` represents the desired amount of sugar which changes depending on the who is taking the coffee.
+In this case, the time complexity of the alogirith above is O(n) which is Linear Time Complexity.

+> **Note:**
+> <mark>*The time complexity of an algorithm is determined by the worst case scenario.*</mark>

 ## Why Linear Time Complexity
 In linear time complexity, the algorithm grows directly proportional to the size of the input data.

-This means the bigger the input gets, the bigger the time it takes to execute the algorithm which makes it a linear time complexity.
+The more input size grows, the more time it takes to execute the algorithm which makes it a linear time complexity.
 Just like this ⬇

 | Amount of Sugar | Steps Involded |